All Episodes

 What's going on, Joe?

-Uh what's sorry, Steve, what's going on?
+Sorry, Steve, what's going on?

 How are you?

-It's a pretty crazy scene, but that's actually not why I called Sean.
+It's a pretty crazy scene, but that's actually not why I called, Sean.

 I wanted to give you a little update from that silent majority here in southwestern Pennsylvania.

-I mean, it was it was gone, Sean.
+I mean, it was gone, Sean.

 Somebody stole it.